jenniferkuo1995/cs74_assign1/README.md

 ```

 ### Saving results
+To output my data, I first appended my predictions to the last column of test1.csv.
+The resulting ndarray was then output as a csv file using the numpy function savetxt.
 ```
 output = np.hstack((testData, predictions)) #append predicted DVs as the last column np.savetxt("F002341_test1_result.csv", output, delimiter = ",", fmt='%10.5f') # write results as csv